ubuntupunk/gpg-prompt/gpg.md

        Suppress the warning about "using insecure memory".

 *    `--no-permission-warning`
-       Suppress the  warning about unsafe file and home di‐ rectory (--homedir) permissions.
+       Suppress the  warning about unsafe file and home directory (--homedir) permissions.
 Note that  the  per‐ mission  checks  that GnuPG performs are not intended to be authoritative,  but  rather  they  simply  warn about  certain common permission problems.
-Do not as‐ sume that the lack of a warning means that your  sys‐ tem is secure.
+Do not assume that the lack of a warning means that your  system is secure.

-       Note  that  the  warning for unsafe --homedir permis‐ sions cannot be suppressed in the gpg.conf  file,  as this  would  allow  an  attacker to  place an unsafe gpg.conf file in place, and use this file to suppress warnings about  itself.
-The  --homedir permissions
-       warning may only be suppressed on the command line.
+       Note  that  the  warning for unsafe --homedir permissions cannot be suppressed in the gpg.conf  file,  as this  would  allow  an  attacker to  place an unsafe gpg.conf file in place, and use this file to suppress warnings about  itself.
+The  `--homedir` permissions warning may only be suppressed on the command line.

 *    `--require-secmem`
 *    `--no-require-secmem`
        Refuse to run if GnuPG cannot get secure memory.
-De‐ faults to no (i.e. run, but give a warning).
+Defaults to no (i.e. run, but give a warning).

 *    `--require-cross-certification`
 *    `--no-require-cross-certification`
        When verifying a signature made from a subkey, ensure that the cross certification "back signature" on the subkey is present and valid.
 This protects against a subtle attack against subkeys  that  can sign.
-De‐ faults to --require-cross-certification for gpg.
+De‐ faults to `--require-cross-certification` for gpg.

 *    `--expert`
 *    `--no-expert`
-       Allow  the  user to do certain nonsensical or "silly" things like signing an expired  or  revoked  key,  or certain potentially incompatible things like generat‐
-       ing unusual key types.
-This  also  disables  certain warning  messages  about potentially incompatible ac‐
-       tions.
-As the name implies, this option  is  for ex‐ perts  only.
-If you don't fully understand the impli‐ cations of what it allows you to do, leave this  off.
+       Allow  the  user to do certain nonsensical or "silly" things like signing an expired  or  revoked  key,  or certain potentially incompatible things like generating unusual key types.
+This  also  disables  certain warning  messages  about potentially incompatible actions.
+As the name implies, this option  is  for experts  only.
+If you don't fully understand the implications of what it allows you to do, leave this  off.
        `--no-expert` disables this option.

 ### Key related options

 * `--recipient name`
-       -r     Encrypt for user id name.
-If this option or --hidden- recipient is not specified, GnuPG asks for the  user- id unless --default-recipient is given.
+       `-r`     Encrypt for user id name.
+If this option or `--hidden-recipient` is not specified, GnuPG asks for the  user- id unless `--default-recipient` is given.

 *    `--hidden-recipient name`
-       -R     Encrypt for user ID name, but hide the key ID of this user's key.
+       `-R`     Encrypt for user ID name, but hide the key ID of this user's key.
 This option helps to hide the receiver of the  message  and is a limited countermeasure against traffic analysis.
-If this option or  `--recipient`  is not  specified,  GnuPG  asks  for  the user ID unless `--default-recipient` is given.
+If this option or  `--recipient`  is not  specified,  GnuPG  asks  for  the user ID unless
+       `--default-recipient` is given.

 *    `--recipient-file file`
        `-f`     This option is similar to `--recipient` except that  it encrypts to  a  key  stored in the given file.  file must be the name of a  file  containing  exactly one key.   gpg assumes that the key in this file is fully valid.

 *    `--hidden-recipient-file file`
-       -F     This option is similar to  --hidden-recipient  except that  it encrypts to a key stored in the given file. file must be the name of a  file containing  exactly one  key.   gpg  assumes that the key in this file is fully valid.
+       -F     This option is similar to  `--hidden-recipient`  except that  it encrypts to a key stored in the given file. file must be the name of a  file containing  exactly one  key.   gpg  assumes that the key in this file is fully valid.

 *    `--encrypt-to name`
-       Same as --recipient but this one is intended for use in  the  options file  and may be used with your own user-id as an "encrypt-to-self".
-These keys are  only used  when there are other recipients given either by use of --recipient or by the asked user id.
+       Same as `--recipient` but this one is intended for use in  the  options file  and may be used with your own  user-id as an "encrypt-to-self".
+These keys are  only used  when there are other recipients given either by use of `--recipient` or by the asked user id.
 No trust checking is  performed  for  these user ids and even disabled keys can be used.

 *    `--hidden-encrypt-to name`
-       Same as --hidden-recipient but this one  is  intended for use in the options file and may be used with your own user-id as a hidden "encrypt-to-self".
-These keys are  only  used when there are other recipients given either by use of --recipient or by the asked user id.
+       Same as `--hidden-recipient` but this one  is  intended for use in the options file and may be used with your own user-id as a hidden "encrypt-to-self".
+These keys are  only  used when there are other recipients given either by use of `--recipient` or by the asked user id.
 No trust checking is performed for these user ids and even disabled keys can be used.

 *    `--no-encrypt-to`
-       Disable the use of all `--encrypt-to` and  `--hidden-en‐ crypt-to` keys.
+       Disable the use of all `--encrypt-to` and  `--hidden-en‐crypt-to` keys.

 *    `--group {name=value}`
        Sets up a named group, which is similar to aliases in email programs.
-Any time the group name is a recipi‐ ent  (-r or --recipient), it will be expanded to the values specified.
-Multiple groups with the same  name are automatically merged into a single group.
+Any time the group name is a recipient  (-r or --recipient), it will be expanded to the values specified.
+Multiple groups with the samename are automatically merged into a single group.

        The  values  are key IDs or fingerprints, but any key description is accepted.
-Note that a value with  spa‐ ces  in  it  will be treated as two different values.
+Note that a value with  spaces  in  it  will be treated as two different values.
        Note also there is only one level  of  expansion --- you  cannot  make  an  group  that  points to another group.
 When used from the command  line, it  may  be necessary  to  quote  the  argument to this option to prevent the shell from treating it as multiple  argu‐ ments.

 *    `--ungroup name`
-       Remove a given entry from the --group list.
+       Remove a given entry from the `--group` list.

 *    `--no-groups`
-       Remove all entries from the --group list.
+       Remove all entries from the `--group` list.

 *    `--local-user name`
-       -u     Use  name as the key to sign with.
-Note that this op‐ tion overrides --default-key.
+       `-u`     Use  name as the key to sign with.
+Note that this option overrides `--default-key`.

 *    `--sender mbox`
        This option has two purposes.  mbox must either be  a complete user id with a proper mail address or just a mail address.
 When creating a signature this  option tells  gpg the user id of a key used to make a signa‐ ture if the key was not directly specified by a  user id.
 When  verifying a signature the mbox is used to restrict the information printed by the TOFU code  to matching user ids.

 *    `--try-secret-key name`
        For  hidden  recipients GPG needs to know the keys to use for trial decryption.
-The  key  set with  --de‐ fault-key  is  always  tried first, but this is often not sufficient.
+The  key  set with  `--default-key`  is  always  tried first, but this is often not sufficient.
 This option allows setting more keys to  be used for trial decryption.
-Although any valid user-id specification may be used for name  it  makes sense to use at least the long keyid to avoid ambigu‐ ities.
+Although any valid user-id specification may be used for name it makes sense to use at least the long keyid to avoid ambiguties.
 Note that gpg-agent might pop up a pinentry for a lot  keys to do the trial decryption.
 If you want to stop all further trial decryption you may use close-window button instead of the cancel button.

 *    `--try-all-secrets`
-       Don't look at the key ID as stored in the message but try all secret keys in turn to find the right decryp‐ tion key.
-This option forces the behaviour as used by anonymous recipients (created by using --throw-keyids
-       or  --hidden-recipient)  and might come handy in case where an encrypted message contains a bogus key ID.
+       Don't look at the key ID as stored in the message but try all secret keys in turn to find the right decryption key.
+This option forces the behaviour as used by anonymous recipients (created by using `--throw-keyids` or  `--hidden-recipient`)  and might come handy in case where an encrypted message contains a bogus key ID.

 *    `--skip-hidden-recipients`
 *    `--no-skip-hidden-recipients`
        During  decryption  skip all  anonymous recipients.
-       This  option  helps  in  the case that people use the hidden recipients feature to hide their own  encrypt- to key from others.
-If one has many secret keys this may lead to a major annoyance because  all  keys are tried  in turn to decrypt something which was not re‐ ally intended for it.
+This  option  helps  in  the case that people use the hidden recipients feature to hide their own encrypt-to key from others.
+If one has many secret keys this may lead to a major annoyance because  all  keys are tried  in turn to decrypt something which was not really intended for it.
 The drawback of this option is that  it is currently not possible to decrypt a mes‐ sage which includes real anonymous recipients.

 ## Input and Output

 * `--armor`
-       -a     Create ASCII armored output.
-The default is to  cre‐ ate the binary OpenPGP format.
+       `-a`     Create ASCII armored output.
+The default is to  create the binary OpenPGP format.

 *   `--no-armor`
        Assume the input data is not in ASCII armored format.